 Be Prepared to Look after People, Not Products

-When you become a head of product, you move into a line management position.
-Consequently, your focus shifts from managing a product to looking after the product people on your team and empowering them to do a great job.
+When you become a head of product, you move into a management position.
+Consequently, your focus shifts from looking after a product to leading the product people on your team and helping them to do a great job.

 Instead of creating, for example, product strategies and roadmaps and tracking KPIs, you should help the people on your team acquire the right knowledge and develop the right skills so that they can carry out the relevant work on their own.
 This will allow them to take full ownership of and responsibility for their products, and it will increase their motivation, productivity, and job satisfaction.
 A great way to do this is to mentor and coach people.
 For instance, you might show the individuals how they can make effective strategic product decisions, create an actionable product roadmap, and effectively use the right KPIs.

 Another key aspect to support the people on your team succeed is to create the right environment for people to succeed.
 This includes establishing psychological safety, fostering collaboration and trust amongst the product people, establishing clear roles and expectations, which I’ll discuss below, and ensuring that everyone has the right infrastructure and tools available.

 Becoming the head of product therefore requires you to let go of your role as a practicing and presumably successful product person and to step away from the many joys and challenges of managing a product.
 For some people, that’s straightforward.
 But others find it hard to no longer be actively involved in making product decisions, regularly talking to users, engaging the stakeholders, and working with development teams.

 Additionally, being an effective leader requires you to cultivate a genuine caring attitude for the people you want to lead, whether you like them or not.
 It means that you’ll have to deal with people issues on a regular basis, help and support the individuals who are on your team, constructively address problems and offer advice.
 To put it differently, to lead means to serve and support others.